Isaac Franklin: Early life and family

 Isaac Franklin was born on May 26, 1789, to frontier settlers Mary and James Franklin Sr. at Station Camp Creek in Sumner County, then part of western North Carolina.
 James Franklin Sr. was likely born in Maryland to a Huguenot refugee.
 He settled in the Cumberland basin prior to the American Revolution and entered work as a longhunter.
 He served in territorial defense during Lord Dunmore's War and the American Revolutionary War under James Robertson, and assisted in the construction of frontier forts.
 He married Mary Lauderdale, the daughter of his employer, when she was 13.
 The two would go on to have nine children.
 Following a land grant for his Revolutionary War service by the North Carolina Assembly, James Franklin amassed hundreds of acres of property along the north shore of the Cumberland River, alongside a significant number of slaves.
 By the end of the 1810s, he owned 26 enslaved people.
 The Cumberland was an early center of the regional slave trade during the first decade of the 1800s, with slaves commonly leased, used to pay debts, purchase property, given as prizes for lotteries, or as gifts for children.
 Franklin's property, including his slaves, was portioned among his children following his death in 1828.

 As a child, Isaac Franklin attended a rural school while working on his father's farm, where he received what an obituary described as the "mere rudiments of education".
 With the outbreak of the War of 1812, he joined an outfit of the Tennessee militia in the fall of 1813, which eventually became part of the 2nd Regiment of Volunteer Mounted Riflemen under Colonel Newton Cannon and Brigadier General John Coffee in the Creek War.
 Franklin was promoted to the rank of lieutenant and served in various battles against the Creeks, including at the Battle of Tallushatchee and under Andrew Jackson's command at Talladega.
 He left the army in 1814, and briefly entered a protracted business dispute with Gabriel Tichenor, the cashier of the Mississippi Territory's sole bank.
-In 1815, he settled in a 132-acre plot five miles west of Gallatin, purchased from his father.
+In 1815, he settled in a 132-acre plot five miles west of Gallatin, Tennessee, purchased from his father.